loreanvictor/tmplr/README.md

 # Making a Reusable Recipe

-A reusable recipe is similar to a template, except that it alters only a specific part of a project, instead of determining its overall layout.
-This allows multiple reusable recipes to be applied to a single project, allows them be used as part of other templates, or to alter existing projects in specific ways
+A reusable recipe is similar to a template, except that it should change only a specific part of a project.
+They might be applied directly, or used as part of another recipe.

-Reusable recipes can be used by the [CLI `use` command](#reusable-recipes), or via [the `use` command in another recipe](#use).
-For example, [this reusable recipe](https://github.com/loreanvictor/npm-autopublish-recipe) will add a GitHub action to a project that will automatically publish the package to NPM when the version is bumped.
+For example, [this reusable recipe](https://github.com/loreanvictor/npm-autopublish-recipe) adds a GitHub action to automatically publish to NPM on a version bump.
 It can be directly applied to a project like this:

 ```bash
 tmplr use loreanvictor/npm-autopublish-recipe